Aymanhki/PolicySimplified/README.md

 - `content.js`: Webpage content extraction logic

 ### API Integration

-The extension uses Google's Gemini 1.5 Flash model for AI-powered summarization.
-You'll need to:
-1. Get your own Gemini API key
+This extension uses Google's Gemini 1.5 Flash model for AI-powered summarization.
+The API key is **already hardcoded** into the extension, so you **do not need to obtain your own API key**.
+Simply install the extension, and it will work seamlessly.
-2. Replace the placeholder API key in `background.js`

 ## Privacy Considerations